starshiptroopers/xt_fset/README.md

 # xt_fset

-Extension (plugin) to linux kernel netfilter subsystem (iptables) allows you manipulate linux kernel ipsets (add or remove some ip-addresses into the ipset) remotely by sending the control ICMP packets.
+xt_fset is the kernel module and iptables extension (plugin) to linux kernel netfilter subsystem allows you manipulate linux kernel ipsets (add or remove some ip-addresses into the ipset) remotely by sending the control ICMP packets.

-The plugin was created as part of the study of the linux kernel netfilter subsystem and finding the solution for real task: to signal the remote router to change traffic or route policy for specific hosts without using well known routing protocols (e.g. ospf)
+The plugin was created as part of the study of the linux kernel netfilter subsystem and looking for the solution for real task: to signal the remote router to change traffic or route policy for specific hosts without using well known routing protocols (e.g. ospf)

 For example, we have the network configuration:

                 ---> Internet link 2 -------------->--------------
                |                                                  |
     Host1 <-> Router A <-> Router B <-> Internet link 1 <----> 128.128.128.128